Aboudjem/TradingBot/README.md

 ```

 The bot will listen to price changes on a block by block basis and execute the trade when target prices are met.

-Optional: The results of the trade (datetime, from, to, fromAmount, targetAmount, receivedAmount) should be saved to a DB (SQL/noSQL).

-Optional: The results of the trade should be accessible using a URL (GET URL/trades).

 The Uniswap SDK can be used https://uniswap.org/docs/v2/SDK/getting-started/ to retrieve the prices.